MendyK/MKWeatherUndergroundKit/README.md

 ````

 ###Climacons
-Thanks to [Comyar Zaheri](https://github.com/comyarzaheri) for the `Climacons.h` file, as well as the description below.

 `MKWeatherCondition` objects have a `climacon` property that contains an appropriate climacon character mapping for the weather condition description.
 The [Climacons Font](http://adamwhitcroft.com/climacons/font/) is a font set created by [Adam Whitcroft](http://adamwhitcroft.com/) featuring various weather-related icons.
 In order to use the `climacon` property, download the Climacons font and add it to your project.